CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/LabIntro-V2.md

 1. **Data Pipeline:** Used for ingesting and moving data between different stages in the architecture.
 It automates the extraction, loading, and initial processing of data.

-2. **Lakehouse (Bronze Layer):** This is the first landing zone for raw data.
+2. **Lakehouse (Bronze):** This is the first landing zone for raw data.
 It stores unprocessed or minimally processed data collected from various sources.

-3. **Lakehouse (Silver Layer):** The Silver layer contains data that has been cleaned, filtered, and structured.
+3. **Lakehouse (Silver):** The Silver layer contains data that has been cleaned, filtered, and structured.
 It serves as an intermediate stage, preparing data for advanced transformations.

 4. **Dataflows Gen2:** A low-code/no-code transformation tool used to shape, enrich, and transform data from the Lakehouse.
 Integrated with **Copilot**, it allows users to build dataflows more intuitively and efficiently.

+5. **Copy Job:** A tool or process used to transfer data from the Lakehouse Silver layer into the Data Warehouse Gold layer when needed.

-5. **Data Warehouse (Gold Layer):** The Gold layer is optimized for analytics.
+6. **Data Warehouse (Gold):** The Gold layer is optimized for analytics.
 It stores fully transformed, business-ready data that supports reporting, dashboards, and decision-making.

-6. **Copy Job:** A tool or process used to transfer data from the Lakehouse Silver layer into the Data Warehouse Gold layer when needed.

 7. **Power BI:** A business intelligence tool used to visualize and analyze data.
 It connects to the Data Warehouse to create interactive reports and dashboards for end users.